htsofie/NF_pipeline/README.md

    - BLAST databases will be created automatically in `data/blast_dbs/` during pipeline execution
    - The data directory can be specified with `--data_dir` parameter (default: `NF_pipeline/data`)

+## Portability

+This pipeline is designed to be portable across different systems:

+- **Linux and macOS**: Fully tested and supported on both platforms
+- **Python Environment Detection**: Automatically detects and uses:
+  - Virtual environment (`venv/`) if present
+  - Conda environment (`nf_phospho_pipeline`) if available
+  - System Python as fallback
+- **Path Handling**: Uses relative paths and `projectDir` for portability
+- **No Hardcoded Paths**: All paths are relative to the project directory

+### Python Environment Options

+The pipeline supports multiple Python environment setups:

+1. **Virtual Environment (venv)** - Recommended for most users
+   - Created automatically by `setup_environment.sh`
+   - Located at `venv/` in the project directory
+   - Works identically on Linux and macOS

+2. **Conda Environment** - Alternative option
+   - Use `environment.yml` to create: `conda env create -f environment.yml`
+   - Environment name: `nf_phospho_pipeline`
+   - Specify with: `--python_env conda` or let auto-detection handle it

+3. **System Python** - Fallback option
+   - Uses system `python3` if no venv/conda found
+   - Requires packages to be installed system-wide

 ## Environment Setup

 ### Quick Setup (Recommended)